tushar80/BooksAPI/README.md

 Request Parameters:

 * `username` (required): The username of the user.
+* `email` (required): The email of the user.
 * `password` (required): The password of the user.

 Response:

-* If registration is successful, returns 201 Created and the newly created username and authenticationn token.
+* If registration is successful, returns 201 Created and the newly created username and authentication token.
 * If registration fails, returns a 400 Bad Request error with an error message.

 * * *